-For two full days and all night long Grouse Mountain is the place to be for non-stop skiing, snowboarding, snowshoeing and all kinds of wonderful winter activities.
+In years when it does take place, for two full days and all night long, Grouse Mountain is the place to be for non-stop skiing, snowboarding, snowshoeing and all kinds of wonderful winter activities.

 When and Where

-In 2018 the 24 Hours of Winter event runs from just after sunrise on Saturday, February 17th, until 10 pm on Sunday, February 18th.
+In 2020 the 24 Hours of Winter event ran from just after sunrise on Saturday, February 22nd, until 10 pm on Sunday, February 23rd.
+It was cancelled due to the pandemic last year.
+Hopefully the event can happen again around the same time in 2025, or some other future year.

 See below for transportation details (which include a free shuttle service).